christophergrant/databricks-opentelemetry/README.md

 # Databricks OpenTelemetry

-Databricks distribution for OpenTelemetry is an unofficial version of the upstream OpenTelemetry collector and includes out-of-the-box binaries and configurations for usage on all 3 Databricks cloud platforms.
+This is the repository for the Databricks distribution of OpenTelemetry.

+OpenTelemetry is a lot of things; most importantly in Databricks' users context, it is a way to collect and process logs and metrics from Databricks compute.

+Databricks offers in-UI cluster metrics, but outputting metrics to an observability stack comes with a lot of benefits:
+- Aggregation of metrics across clusters to identify fleet-wide issues
+- Combination of metrics across systems
+- Alerting capabilities

 ## Features

+This repository contains:

-- A Databricks-specific distribution of the OpenTelemetry collector
-- A set of init scripts for running and configuring the collector
+- A Databricks-specific distribution of the OpenTelemetry collector and a set of init scripts for running and configuring these collectors
-- Bootstrap scripts for those who do not yet have production-ready observability infrastructure, including setups for Prometheus and Grafana on a single-node cluster
+- Setup scripts for setting up an OpenTelemetry endpoint on Databricks itself (optional)
+- Guides for how to read metrics from Databricks compute nodes and applications
-- Grafana dashboard templates for visualizing pertinent Databricks cluster metrics
+- Templated dashboards for visualizing important Databricks cluster metrics

-## Getting Started

-### Prerequisites

-- A Databricks workspace
-- (Optional) Existing observability infrastructure that includes an opentelemetry endpoint
+## How to use this repo

 ### Installation

 1. Clone this repo to your Databricks workspace.
-We recommend making it read-only for non-admin users and service principals.
+We recommend making it read-only to all users.
-2. (Optionally) Spin up sample observability infrastructure on your Databricks workspace using bootstrap scripts.
+2. (Optionally) Spin up sample observability infrastructure on your Databricks workspace using bootstrap scripts in obs-infra/.
 3. Install the collector by specifying a cluster init script and setting two environment variables to point to your observability endpoint.

 ### Limitations
 - Does not work with serverless compute
-- Data access mode support matrix
+- Data access mode conditionally supported, see below chart

 | Data Access Mode        | Supported |
 |-------------------------|:---------:|